LithosphereRocketry/mollusc-arch/design/instructions.md

 `jx <dest>, <reg1>, <reg2>`

 Jumps execution to the address formed by the sum of reg1 and reg2.
-Stores the following instruction in the destination register.
+Stores the address of the following instruction in the destination register.

 `jxi <dest>, <reg>, <offs>`

 Jumps execution to the address formed by the sum of reg and offs.
-Stores the following instruction in the destination register.
+Stores the address of the following instruction in the destination register.

 ## Register value loads